kayung-developer/Music-Player/README.md

-# Contact Developer @ xipdevapps@gmail.com for purchase of Full Source code with no Bugs.
+# Contact Developer @ xipdevapps@gmail.com if found any Bugs in the program.

 # Developer
 * *PASCAL SAVIOUR*